The Assessment Gap

 Engagement begins with a Strategy Call — a focused conversation where Dr. Ceruto evaluates whether the assessment engagement is appropriate for your situation and what the process would involve.
 This is not a sales conversation.
 It is a precision instrument in itself.

-The assessment process follows a structured arc: initial evaluation of the presenting career question, systematic mapping of the neural patterns maintaining the current career identity, identification of the specific points where identity architecture and career direction diverge, and a personalized protocol designed to produce measurable shifts in how you construct your professional self-concept.
+The assessment process follows a structured arc.
+It begins with evaluating the presenting career question.
+Then it maps the neural patterns maintaining your current career identity.
+It identifies where identity architecture and career direction diverge.
+And it produces a personalized protocol designed to create measurable shifts in how you construct your professional self-concept.

 References